: Manager, Corporate Partnerships

 - Fluency in written and spoken English – other language proficiencies welcomed.

-The position will be based at GFN’s global headquarters in Chicago, Illinois, USA; remote location as needed during the COVID-19 crisis.
+The position can be remote or based at GFN’s global headquarters in Chicago, Illinois, USA.

 Please email a cover letter, resume, and salary expectations to firstname.lastname@example.org